Skip to main content

 Control Your Thermostat

-Access your thermostat through your frontend, Home Assistant (via MQTT), or directly through the API.
+Access your thermostat through your Home Assistant (via MQTT), or directly through the API.

-Key Difference from Hosted: You’re responsible for running the API server, database, and optional frontend.
-The hosted service runs all of this for you.
+Key Difference from Hosted: You’re responsible for running the API server.
+The hosted service runs this and a frontend for you.

 What You’ll Need